wmbusmeters/wmbusmeters/README.md

 (The rfmrx2 and the d1tc device cannot be autodetected right now, you have to specify it as a suffix on the device.)

 /dev/ttyUSB0:38400, to have wmbusmeters set the baud rate to 38400 and listen for raw wmbus telegrams.
+These telegrams are expected to have the data link layer crc bytes removed already!

 rtlwmbus, to spawn the background process: "rtl_sdr -f 868.95M -s 1600000 - 2>/dev/null | rtl_wmbus"